 However, this system doesn’t work for all loans or credit card applications.

 15. Use a loan calculator or credit score simulator

 Before applying for a loan, use an online loan calculator that lets you predict how much your monthly payments will be.
 That way, you know what you can afford and what you can’t.

-You can also use an online credit score simulator to give you an estimate of your future credit score after getting the loan.
+You can also use an online credit score simulator to estimate your future credit score after getting the loan.
 With this tool, you can make a more informed decision and keep your credit on track.

 16. Protect yourself from identity theft

 Many people suffer from poor credit due to identity theft.
 Prevent this by using a password manager program.
 These programs keep your log-in information secure, especially when using a public Wi-Fi network that’s vulnerable to hackers.
-Whenever possible, only use secure networks when logging into private or sensitive accounts.
+Only use secure networks when logging into private or sensitive accounts whenever possible.

 17. Pay attention to your credit limits

 Credit cards have an upper limit of how much you can use.
 Generally, you can increase this amount by improving your credit score.
 Some issuers will even increase your credit line automatically.
 This can lower your credit utilization, which is the percentage of how much credit you’re using versus how much is available, and improve your credit score.